 - Individual geofences must have a unique name.
 When importing geofences from a feature service, you will be asked for the field that contains each feature's name; ideally, this should be a string field type.

-- Administrators can rename individual geofences or move them into another category by clicking the Edit to the right of the listed geofences in GeoEvent Manager.
+- Administrators can rename individual geofences or move them into another category by clicking Edit to the right of the listed geofences in GeoEvent Manager.

-- Geofences are included in the configuration of a filter or processor within a GeoEvent Service to support spatial proximity analysis.
+- Geofences are included in the configuration of a filter or processor in a GeoEvent Service to support spatial proximity analysis.
 Examples include spatial filters for filter elements as well as the Incident Detector Processor and GeoTagger Processor.